Sahid000/Swag_Labs_Assingment/README.md

 This project contains automated tests using Playwright.
 Follow the steps below to run the tests smoothly.

 📁 Project Setup

-🔹 Step 1: Unzip the Project
-Unzip the downloaded file to your desired location.
+🔹 Step 1: Unzip the downloaded Project to your desired location.

 🔹 Step 2: Open the Project in an IDE
 Use any code editor or IDE (such as VS Code, WebStorm, etc.) to open the project folder.